Robust estimation on a parametric model via testing: Simulations for one-dimensional models

-In the first four examples, the risk of our estimator is very close to the maximum likelihood estimator one, whatever the value of $n$.
-In Example~5, our estimator slightly improves the maximum likelihood estimator but is worse than the minimum variance unbiased estimator.
-In Example~6, the risk of our estimator is larger than the one of the m.l.e when $n = 10$ but is slightly smaller as soon as $n$ becomes larger than $25$.
-In Example~7, the risk of our estimator is~{$0.3 \%$} larger than the one of~$\tilde{\theta}'$.
-In Example~8, our estimator significantly improves the empirical mean and the median.
-Its risk is comparable to the one of the m.s.p.e (we omit in this example the value of $\mathcal{\widehat{R}}_{10^4, \text{rel}} (\tilde{\theta}_{\text{mspe}})$ because it is influenced by the procedure we have used to build the m.s.p.e).
+The numerical results are given in Table \ref{tab1}.
+In the first three examples, the risk of our estimator is almost equal to the one of the m.l.e., whatever the value of $n$.
+In Example~\ref{ex4}, our estimator slightly improves the maximum likelihood estimator but has a risk $40 \%$ larger than the one of $\tilde{\theta}_{\mathrm{best}}$.
+In Example~\ref{ex5}, the risk of our estimator is larger than the one of the m.l.e. when $n = 10$ but is slightly smaller as soon as $n$ becomes larger than $25$.
+In Example~\ref{ex6}, the risk of our estimator is {$0.3 \%$} larger than the one of $\tilde{\theta}'$.
+In Example~\ref{ex7}, our estimator significantly improves the empirical mean and the median.
+Its risk is comparable to the one of the m.s.p.e.

-When the model is regular enough, these simulations show that our estimation strategy provides an estimator whose risk is almost equal to the one of the maximum likelihood estimator.
-Moreover, our estimator seems to work rather well in a model where the m.l.e does not exist (case of Example~8).
-Remark that contrary to the maximum likelihood method, our procedure does not involve the search of a global maximum.
+When the model is regular enough, these simulations show that our estimation strategy provides an estimator whose risk is very close to the one of the maximum likelihood estimator.
+Moreover, our estimator seems to work rather well in a model where the m.l.e. does not exist (case of Example~\ref{ex7}).